achimdesa/week-3/README.md

 Check data types
 print(df.dtypes)

-4. Univariate Analysis We explore the distribution of individual variables using:
+4. Univariate Analysis:

-Histograms for numerical columns like SumInsured, TotalPremium, and TotalClaims.
+ We explore the distribution of individual variables using Histograms for numerical columns like SumInsured, TotalPremium, and TotalClaims.
 Bar charts for categorical variables like Citizenship, VehicleType, and LegalType.

 import matplotlib.pyplot as plt